netscaler/automation-toolkit/labs/basic-content-switching-configuration-using-terraform/05-netscaler-adc-basic-content-switching-cspolicy3/assignment.md

 Lets Verify the Configuration in the  Bastion Host CLI  through CURL command.
 Go to Bastion Host CLI  and type the following Curl command.

-Note: Update the VIP with the IP address present in the `Citrix ADC data` tab while executing the below command
+Note: Update the VIP with the IP address present in the `NetScaler ADC data` tab while executing the below command

 1. If the HTTP request contains the Header `Color`  without value or any other value then we are expecting all traffic to go to the application with the green background
 So, type the below command in Bastion Host CLI and verify.